swjnch/SQL_Projects/Data Bank/Data_Allocation_Challenge.md

             ORDER BY customer_id;

 Using all of the data available - how much data would have been required for each option on a monthly basis?

+##### Option 1: data is allocated based off the amount of money at the end of the previous month